Healthy Homes Assessment Newtown

 Draught Stopping Newtown

-Draughts increase the likelihood of dropping temperatures within homes.
-A humid house is more expensive to heat, meaning wasting energy and resulting in higher bills.
+Draughts can lead to less temperature in houses.
+A humid home will cost more to heat, meaning wasting energy and resulting in higher bills.

-If you are able to feel external air getting in, or see an unobstructed draught coming from a gap or hole that is, it’s most likely a gap or hole that requirements sealing in the way you can.
+If you can feel external air getting in, or see an unobstructed draught coming from a gap or hole and you can feel it, it is likely a crack or hole which needs sealing in some way.
 Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that let air in or out from your home require sealing.
-For example, if an open fireplace is not in use, it can cause draughts and should be sealed from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as far as possible.
+Cracks that are greater than 3mm and let air into or out from the house require sealing.
+In the case of an open fireplace is not in use, it can create draughts.
+This should be shut off.
+Landlords and property managers are accountable for making sure that such draughts are squelched in the maximum extent imaginable.

-You don’t need to block up intentional holes or gaps that are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow movement of the structure as the household gets warmer and cooler, to allow them to be shut and opened, rather than being stuck.
-We will check every window and door during the Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure when the home is heated and cools so that they are able to be closed and opened instead of than being stuck.
+We will test every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections